 MELBOURNE has delisted Lucas Cook without the former North Ballarat Rebel playing an AFL game.

-He is one of eight players cut by the Demons today.
+He is one of eight players cut by the Demons.

 Cook was rumoured more than a month ago to be facing the axe, but nothing was confirmed until this announcement.

-He joins Matthew Bate, Ricky Petterd, Jamie Bennell, Liam Jurrah and rookies Jai Sheahan, Leigh Williams and Kelvin Lawrence ousted by Melbourne.
+He joins Matthew Bate, Ricky Petterd, Jamie Bennell, Liam Jurrah and rookies Jai Sheahan, Leigh Williams and Kelvin Lawrence in being ousted by Melbourne.

 Cook, 20, is originally from Hopetoun.

 Melbourne used pick 12 in the 2010 national draft to recruit the key forward.

 Cook is the latest player recruited from the Rebels and North Ballarat Roosters to be delisted this post-season.

 They include: Will Young (Adelaide, rookie), Orren Stephenson (Geelong), Steve Clifton (Greater Western Sydney), Andrew Hooper (Western Bulldogs).

 As well, former Melbourne skipper James McDonald (GWS) retired.